aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/using-lambda-functions/_index.md

 ﻿---
-title: Using Lambda Functions – Aspose.Words for Java
+title: Using Lambda Functions in Java
 articleTitle: Using Lambda Functions
 linktitle: Using Lambda Functions
 description: "Use lambda functions in template expressions when building a report Java."